top of page

 Public Education is a right.
 Literacy matters.

-I read an article recently by Thom Hartmann, which is certainly related to literacy and/or the lack thereof.
+I read an article recently by Thom Hartmann, which is certainly related to literacy or the lack thereof.
 It addresses something I have suspected for a long time.
-Right-wing politicians and their billionaire funders are doing everything in their power to end education.
+Right-wing politicians and their billionaire funders have put public education under siege.
 In my state of North Carolina, the state ranks eleventh in wealth and forty-eighth in K-12 public school funding.
 People who are illiterate and do not learn critical thinking are easier to control.
 The powers that be, which are nowhere near most of the U.S. population, can exercise more control over the public.
-Those powers wish to do away with the right to education for those who are poor and/or people of color.
+Those powers wish to do away with the right to education for those who are poor or people of color.

-Eighty percent of parents support their public schools and believe they are doing a good job.
+Eighty percent of parents support their public schools and believe they are doing well teaching their children.
 But their voices are being silenced by legislative bill after bill to weaken the right of every child to have a quality education.

 bottom of page